Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # CUSTOM ELEMENTS

-ReMoods Theme provides a lot of custom elements to help you create a better reading experience on the Render Viewer and Export HTML File.
+ReMoods Theme provides a lot of custom elements to help you create a better reading experience, and here are the 6 major kinds:

 - Art Gallery
 - Sticky Notes
 - Custom Title Block
 - Key Point
 - Key Mention

+### Hints

 If Joplin is your only place to taking notes, you can just use the Custom Elements without thinking.
 Otherwise, you should notice the below: